Celebrating National Parent Leadership Month: Honoring Tonnie Cantore, National Parent of the Year

 National Parent Leadership Month is celebrated each year during the month of February.

 The goal of this month-long observance is to empower and honor parents.
 This month is a great time to recognize parents and commend them for their important role in raising the future!
-During this month, we are reaching out to let parents know about the great resources at PCAVT available all year long: Parent Support Groups, the Vermont Parent Home Companion, and the Vermont Parents' Helpline.
+During this month, we are reaching out to let parents know about the great resources at PCAVT available all year long: Parent Support Programs, the Vermont Parent Home Companion, and the Vermont Parents' Helpline.

 Tonnie Cantore, National Parent of the Year